vdruelle/nanopore_basecalling/README.md

 - Generate plots from the combined statistics file.
 - Clean up the temporary files created along the way to avoid unecessary storage use.

+The accuracy of de novo assemblies using nanopore only (with the same basecalling as in this pipeline) has been tested here (sup model): https://rrwick.github.io/2023/10/24/ont-only-accuracy-update.html

 ## How to run